 Digital transformation is changing what effective call center hiring looks like:

-The new ideal candidate isn?t just phone-service savvy.
-He needs strong tech skills and the ability to handle multiple platforms at once, including team collaboration tools.
+The new ideal candidate isn’t just phone-service savvy.
+They need strong tech skills and the ability to handle multiple platforms at once, including team collaboration tools.
 Multitasking capability is a must for handling a half dozen customer chats simultaneously.
-He also needs not simply a positive service attitude, but the ability to quickly grasp customer context (purchase history, likes/dislikes and other data) and turn that into a personalized service experience.
-Interacting with customers on social media platforms means he needs sharp public communication skills.
-Finally, there?s the ability to identify and solve customer issues quickly, without losing his cool. ?
+They also need the ability to quickly grasp customer context (purchase history, likes/dislikes and other data) and turn that into a personalized service experience.
+Interacting with customers on social media platforms means they need sharp public communication skills.
+Finally, there’s the ability to identify and solve customer issues quickly, without losing their cool.

 Increase in remote call center employees.
 CSRs can provide a digital customer experience from any location.
 With continuing talent shortages, advanced call center cloud technologies and the cost advantages of a virtual workforce, more call center hiring is dedicated to finding and engaging remote employees.

 Continuing battle with attrition.
 Call centers continue their struggle with some of the highest turnover rates (30% to 50%) of any industry.
 Though AI technologies which automate some call center activities may cut down on hiring demand and attrition, call center hiring is still high-volume recruitment.
 The five largest contact centers in the U.S. each maintain a workforce of more than 40,000 employees.
 Two are closer to 50,000.

 How to Own the Market in Call Center Hiring

 You can engage, interview and hire better call center candidates faster with shrewd strategies and innovative HR technology in your call center hiring workflow: